lowlighter/metrics/source/plugins/core/README.md

 This settings supports the following format:
 - 1 value for both width and height
-- 2 values for width fist and height second, separated by a comma (`,`)
+- 2 values for width first and height second, separated by a comma (`,`)

 > 💡 Both negative and positive values are allowed